Joydotcom/team-profile-generator/README.md

 # TEAM PROFILE GENERATOR

 ## DESCRIPTION
-This app generates a team profile by following the prompts.
+This app dynamically generates a team profile by following the prompts for each team member.

 ## SAMPLE HTML
 [Click here for Sample Generated HTML file](./dist/sample.html)